IanLondon/solarpunk-drifters/README.md

 - `website` is at `localhost:3000/`

 The `local-dev-reverse-proxy` has a Dockerfile for the Nginx reverse proxy (and a script that builds and runs it)

+## Other ports

+Webpack HMR uses a websocket at `ws://localhost:8081`, Nginx passes it through.

+Storybook runs by default on `localhost:6006`.
+It doesn't need to be proxied.